Tutorial #00 - Installation

 function nc.on_mouse_button_released(event)

-local looping = nc.audiobuffer_player.is_looping(player_)
+local looping = nc.audio_buffer_player.is_looping(player_)

 if event.button == nc.mouse_button.LEFT then